belzecue/atnb_XSM_Extended_State_Machine/README.md

 How to use XSM
 ---------------

-You can add a StateRoot node to your scene.
+You can add a State node to your scene.
 This State will be the root of your XSM.
 Then you can add different States to this root and separate the logic of your scene into those different sub-States.
 You can also add a State as a child of another State and create complex trees of States by doing so.

-The RootState is a special State that owns a state_map dictionary (contains the list of all the State names as a key and their State node's reference as a value).
-It also contains a list of all the current active States.
+There are many different types of States:
+- StateRegion -> All its child States will be active at the same time
+- StateAnimation -> An easy to use State that will automatically play animations from an AnimationPlayer
+- StateLoop -> This State can loop (forward, backwards or ping-pong) through its children States
+- StateRand -> A way to randomly chose one of the children States.
+A powerful way to switch between idle animations

-By default, your XSM is enabled, you can disable it (or any branch of you XSM's tree) in the inspector.
+By default, your XSM is enabled, you can disable it (or any branch of your XSM's tree) in the inspector.

 You can use the same names for states in different branches of your StateMachine but THEIR PARENT NAMES MUST BE DIFFERENT.
 In the state_map and active_states_list, they will be referenced as "ParentName/ChildName" to differentiate theme.

 The state_root owns a history of the active_states_list, the size of which can be changed in the StateRoot's inspector.
 You can call `state_root.was_state_active("StateName")` to know if the StateName was active last frame.
 Careful: if two states have the same name, they are referenced as "ParentName/StateName" in the state's history.

-Each State can have its own target (any Node of the scene, including another State) and animation player specified in the inspector.
+Each State can have its own target (any Node of the scene, including another State).
 If you don't, XSM will get the root's ones.
 If the root does not have a target, it will use its parent as target.
-If the root does not have an AnimationPlayer, it will just give you a warning.

-You can specify in the inspector a default animation that will be played on State's enter (before the call of _on_enter() actually).

 If needed, you can print some debug infos.
-You can enable debug either in the StateRoot of in individual State.
+You can enable debug either in the root of in any State branch.
 This will print texts from the state that calls change_state().
 If you call change_state inside _on_enter(), it will add nested debug texts.
 Then it also will notify when the change has been done (and reduce the indentation)

+[TODO]  differnt templates for the different types
 An empty State template is provided in [res://script_template/empty_state.gd](https://gitlab.com/atnb/xsm/-/blob/master/script_templates/empty_state.gd).
 You just need to add a script to your State and specify this one as a model.